-When people say I love you, but I am not in love with you, they mean I care deeply about you, but I no longer have a connection.
+When people say I love you, but I am not in love with you, they mean I care deeply about you, but I no longer have a connection in your relationship.

 Everybody goes into a relationship believing that they will get certain things out of being part of a relationship.
 When those needs aren’t met, our initial reaction is frustration, but it can grow into anger and resentment.
 Resentment will erode your relationship.

-Here are the usual signs that indicate you’re losing connection in your relationship.
+Here are the usual signs that indicate you’re losing the connection in your relationship.